hughbg/networking/README.md

 Run `make`.

-## To use
+## To use sender and receiver

 ```
 Usage: sender [ -h ] [ -b buffer_size ] [ -p TCP|UDP ] to_host port input_file

+Send a vdif file to the network.
 -h: Prepend a sequence number to each packet (type uint64).
-Ignored for TCP.
+Cannot be used with TCP.
 Default: FALSE
 -b: Size of network packet (excluding sequence number).
-Default: 4096
+Default: 4096 (To do: fix to VDIF frame size)
 -p: Network protocol, TCP or UDP.
 Default: UDP
 ```

 The `to_host` is a host name or ip address.
 The `input_file` is a file to send.
 ```
 Usage: receiver [ -h ] [ -b buffer_size ] [ -p TCP|UDP ] port output_file

+Receive a VDIF stream transmitted over the network and write it to a file.
 -h: Expect a sequence number prepended to each packet (type uint64).
 Cannot be used with TCP.
 Default: FALSE
 -b: Size of network packet (excluding sequence number).
 Default: 4096
 -p: Network protocol, TCP or UDP.
 Default: UDP